On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-We emphasize this conjecture by a study of the set of \emph{partially surjective homomorphisms} from a graph $G$ to a graph $H$ denoted $\PartSurj[G][H]$.
-Partially surjective homomorphisms have to be surjective on a set of distinguished vertices $\distVertices \subseteq V(H)$ and a set of distinguished edges $\distEdges \subseteq E(H)$.
+We highlight the implications of this conjecture by a study of the set of \emph{partially surjective homomorphisms} from a graph $G$ to a graph $H$ denoted $\PartSurj[G, H]$.
+Partially surjective homomorphisms have to be surjective on a set of distinguished vertices $\distVertices$ and a set of distinguished edges $\distEdges$, where $\distVertices$ and $\distEdges$ are contained in $\edgeset[H]$ and $\vertexset[H]$, respectively.
 We deduce that it suffices to study graphs $H$ without automorphisms of order $p$ acting bijectively on $\distVertices$ and $\distEdges$.
 However, this reduction does not capture all cancellations because the graph $H$ might still admit too many general automorphisms.

-By our results on quantum graphs and an application of the inclusion-exclusion principle we find that the dichotomy presented in Conjecture~\ref{conj:faben-jerrum_p} extends to a dichotomy on the whole class of partially surjective homomorphisms.
-Contrary to the non-modular version established in~\cite{Chen:19:TheExponential-TimeComplexity}, this dichotomy does not state a clear structural characterisation of the hard instances due to the mentioned possibility of additional cancellations.
-For the special cases in which the parameter graph $H$ is order~$p$ reduced we amplify the dichotomy such that it states clear structural characterisations.
-Two examples for this case are the problems $\ProbVertSurjHomsTo{H}[p]$ and $\ProbCompTo{H}[p]$ of counting in $\Z_p$ the number of vertex surjective homomorphisms and compactions, respectively.
-We obtain the following criteria analogous to the criteria in the non-modular setting given by Focke et al.~\cite{Focke:19:The_Complexity_of_Counting_Surjective_Homomorphisms_and_Compactions}. \begin{corollary} Let $p$ be a prime and $H$ be a graph.
-The problem $\ProbVertSurjHomsTo{H}[p]$ is solvable in polynomial time if either $H$ admits an automorphism of order $p$, or every connected component of $H$ is a complete bipartite graph or a reflexive complete graph.
+By our results on quantum graphs and an application of the inclusion-exclusion principle, we find that the dichotomy presented in Conjecture~\ref{conj:faben-jerrum_p} extends to a dichotomy on the whole class of partially surjective homomorphisms.
+Contrary to the non-modular version established in~\cite{Chen:19:The_Exponential-Time_Complexity}, this dichotomy does not state a clear structural characterization of the hard instances with respect to $H$.
+Due to the mentioned possibility of additional cancellations, the complexity criterion is of algorithmic type.
+For the special cases in which the parameter graph $H$ is order~$p$ reduced, we amplify the dichotomy such that it states clear structural characterizations.
+Two examples for this case are the problems $\probNumVertSurjHom{H}[p]$ and $\probNumComp{H}[p]$ of counting in $\Z_p$ the number of vertex surjective homomorphisms and compactions, respectively.
+We obtain the following criteria analogous to the criteria in the non-modular setting given by Focke et al.~\cite{Focke:19:The_Complexity_of_Counting_Surjective_Homomorphisms_and_Compactions}. \begin{restatable}[]{corollary}{SurjCompDichotomyModp} Let $p$ be a prime and $H$ be a graph.
+If $H$ is a collection of complete bipartite graphs and reflexive complete graphs or $H$ admits an automorphism of order $p$, then $\probNumVertSurjHom{H}[p]$ is solvable in polynomial time.
+Otherwise, $\probNumVertSurjHom{H}[p]$ is $\classNumP[p]$-hard.

-The problem $\ProbCompTo{H}[p]$ is solvable in polynomial time if either $H$ admits an automorphism of order $p$, or every connected component of $H$ is an irreflexive star or a reflexive complete graph of size at most two.